fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 }
 ```

-Where as if Rust was favored column-major ordering the in-memory-order traversal would be
+Where as if Rust favored column-major ordering the in-memory-order traversal would be

 ```rust
 let data: [[[i32; 2]; 2]; 2] =